Young Friends aims to support the work of young investigators and clinical fellows through personal philanthropy and fundraising events.

 Through personal philanthropy and fundraising events, this committed group will support innovative cancer research that furthers our understanding of cancer and leads to the development of prevention, detection, and therapeutic advances.
 More specifically, Young Friends will support the work of young investigators and clinical fellows, whose brilliant ideas often go unrealized because of a lack in funding.
 This support is vital to launching the careers of tomorrow's medical leaders who will ensure that our mission to eradicate cancer will be accomplished.
 Each year, members will hear from young investigators and leadership of the Abramson Cancer Center and learn more about their research and patient care programs to enhance their knowledge of cancer care and prevention.

-To make a gift to the Young Friends of the Abramson Cancer Center Fund, please click here.
+Get involved with the Young Friends of the Abramson Cancer Center:

 As a member of the Young Friends of the Abramson Cancer Center, you will have the opportunity to make a difference in the lives of our patients and families, and at the same time take advantage of networking opportunities with other young professionals in the area.

 We are currently searching for dedicated, enthusiastic committee members.
 A suggested financial commitment of $1,000 or more and a dedication of time to the effort will secure your place in the esteemed committee.
 Please let us know if you are interested in becoming more involved by contacting Michal Greenberg at 215-573-2480 or email@example.com.

 Young Friends of the ACC, faculty, staff, and supporters enjoyed a fun night of bowling, delicious food, and drinks at North Bowl—all while championing our young scientists and clinicians.

 Young Friends gather at R2L on the 37th floor of Two Liberty Place in Philadelphia to support the innovative ideas of early career scientists and clinicians.